vokimon/markdown-customblocks/README.md

 ### Container (`customblocks.generators.container`)

-This is the default generator when no other generator matches the block type.
+This is the default generator if no generator is associated to the type.
-It can be used to generate html div document structure with markdown.

-It creates a `<div>` element with the type name as class.
+It generates a `<div>` element with the typename as class.
-Keyless values are added as additional classes and key values are added as attributes for the `div` element.
+It also appends any positional parameter as additional classes and keyword arguments as attributes.
+The content is reinterpreted as markdown.

+This is quite useful to create a 'div' structure in the html document.

+#### Options

 `*args`
 : added as additional classes for the outter div